Monoatomic Elements List with their Properties and Applications

 Helium (He)

-Helium: It is the second element in the periodic table after hydrogen and is a highly stable inert gas.
-As seen in the picture below, it has two of its outer shells with electrons and does not electrons from other atoms for stability.
-H
+As seen in the picture above, it has two of its outer shells filled with electrons and does not need electrons from other atoms for stability.

 Hence, the atom is highly stable and exists individually and not in pairs.
 Its atomic number is 2 and its mass number is 4.003.

-The monoatomic elements exist as single atom as Ne with an atomic number of 10 and an atomic mass of 20.1797.
+The monoatomic elements exist as a single atom as Ne with an atomic number of 10 and an atomic mass of 20.1797.

-Argon (Ar): Another stable gas with 8 electrons in the outer shell.
-It is also a mono-atomic and is the third of noble gases.
-Monoatomic Elements Argon structure
+Another stable gas with 8 electrons in the outer shell.

-It has atomic number 54 and atomic weight 131.293.
-It is also highly stable to completely occupied outer orbitals.
-The element is a single atom of Xe.
+It is also highly stable due to completely occupied outer orbitals with paired electrons.
+The element is a single atom represented as Xe.

-Radon (Rn): Radon is also a monoatomic structured element.
+Radon is also a monoatomic structured element.
 It exists as a single atom of Rn.

 Gold (79), Silver (47), Platinum (78), Palladium (46), Rhodium (45), Ruthenium (44), Osmium (76), Iridium (77) etc.

-In nature metal atoms are monoatomic but they are bound by metallic bonds in a lattice such that more number of atoms of the same element are kept together.
-But there are no chemical bonds in between these atoms and hence can easily break up to form monoatoms by a certain force.
+In nature metal atoms are monoatomic but they are bound by metallic bonds in a lattice such that more atoms of the same element are kept together.
+But there are no chemical bonds between these atoms and hence can easily break up to form monoatoms by a certain force.

 Even Hydrogen and other chemicals can also be found in the monoatomic form in space at specific temperatures.